 - Amortization (A)

-EBITDA is used to value mid-sized businesses (greater than $1 million in EBITDA) that can be run by an outside manager.
-If an owner-operator currently runs the business, the owner’s compensation is normalized to market levels.
 For example, if the owner’s current salary is $500,000 per year, and the market rate is $200,000 per year, then the owner’s compensation is normalized to $200,000 per year.

-For example, if the SDE is $1,000,000, and a competitor bought the business and paid a manager $200,000 per year to run the business, their EBITDA would be $800,000 per year ($1,000,000 – $200,000 = $800,000).
-It makes sense to use EBITDA when valuing mid-sized businesses because the majority of businesses in the middle market are purchased by other companies that must hire and pay a manager or CEO to run the business post-closing.
+For example, if the SDE is $1,000,000, and a competitor bought the business and paid a manager $200,000 per year to run it, their EBITDA would be $800,000 per year ($1,000,000 – $200,000 = $800,000).

-EBITDA is normally used with businesses that have more than about $1 million in EBITDA.
-EBITDA is mainly used by M&A advisors and investment bankers who specialize in selling businesses to private equity groups, competitors, and other companies.
-EBITDA is also used as a metric for public companies, but earnings, or simply net income, is more commonly used by publicly held companies.
+EBITDA is normally used when valuing mid-sized businesses that have more than $1 million in EBITDA.
+It is mainly used by M&A advisors and investment bankers who specialize in selling businesses to private equity firms, competitors, and other institutional buyers.

 Some adjustments included in adjusted EBITDA but not standard EBITDA include: